Skip to main content

 Remarks

-This function is equivalent to function EventEmitter.on for even type summary.
+This function is equivalent to function EventEmitter.on for event type summary.
 The registered listener function is called at the end of the search, the summary is passed via SolveSummary parameter to the function.
 The summary contains information about the search such as the number of solutions found, the number of failures, the search time, etc.

 Example